CanastaWiki/Canasta/README.md

 ```

 ## Installing 3rd party extensions
-In order to install a 3rd party extension simply place it under the `./extensions`
+In order to install a 3rd party extension, simply place it in the `./extensions`
-directory and add `cfLoadExtension` call to the bottom of `./config/LocalSettings.php`, eg:
+directory and add a `wfLoadExtension` call to `./config/LocalSettings.php`, e.g.:

 ```php
 wfLoadExtension('MyCustomExtension');
 ```

 ## Installing 3rd party skins
-In order to install a 3rd party skin simply place it under the `./skins`
+In order to install a 3rd party skin, simply place it in the `./skins`
-directory and add `cfLoadSkin` call to the bottom of `./config/LocalSettings.php`, eg:
+directory and add `wfLoadSkin` call to `./config/LocalSettings.php`, e.g.:

 ```php
 wfLoadSkin('MyCustomSkin');
 ```

 # Components
-Supporting components of Canasta are not located in the Canasta MediaWiki image, but are part of the Canasta stack.
-(They are invoked on the `docker-compose.yml` file for Docker Compose installations or the Kubernetes deployment manifest for Kubernetes installations.)
+Supporting components of Canasta are not located directly in the Canasta image, but are part of the Canasta stack.
+They are invoked on the `docker-compose.yml` file for Docker Compose installations
+or the Kubernetes deployment manifest for Kubernetes installations.

 Instructions below on handling the components are for Docker Compose only.
 For Kubernetes information, please see the Kubernetes section below.

 ## Database
-By default, the stack uses `mysql:8.0` container for database and stores MySQL
+By default, the stack uses the `mysql:8.0` container for the database and stores MySQL
-files under `mysql-data-volume` to make the database persist across container
+files in `mysql-data-volume` to make the database persist across container
 restarts.

-It's not necessary to use the volume and the database container.
+It is not necessary to use the volume and the database container.
 You can switch
 to any external database server you wish by simply modifying the following values
 under your `./config/LocalSettings.php` file (or by specifying your DB server during setup wizard):